Belfast Celtic 1891 - 1949

 In an age of extreme bigotry, sectarianism, poverty and social deprivation, Belfast Celtic offered a beacon of fair play and sportsmanship to the city's beleaguered working-class Catholics.
 It exerted an enormous influence on them and gave purpose to their lives.
 As one former supporter recalls, "When we had nothing, we had Belfast Celtic.
 Then we had everything."

-You can read Peter Carberry's review of this book here or order Paradise Lost and Found at Amazon.
+You can read Peter Carberry's review of this book here.

 Belfast Celtic by John Kennedy Paperback, 31pp b&w illustrations,109 pages.
 Published 1989 Pretani Press, The Universities Press, Belfast.
 ISBN 0948868120e